theainerd/MLInterview/Statistics.md

-# Statistics Interview Questions for Data Science
+# Statistics for Data Science

 **Population** : The entire group one desires information about.<br>
 **Sample** : A subset of the population taken because the entire population is usually too large to analyze.
 It's